 “I’ve been through a lot of training; I’ve developed training programs for people.
 AmeriCorps has some of the best training that I’ve experienced,” she says.
 “Everything has been really, really well done.”

-Ginny has already signed on to return as a tutor for the fall and plans to continue to serve for each of the four years AmeriCorps allows.
+Ginny has already signed on to return as a tutor for the fall and plans to continue to serve students for each of the four years AmeriCorps allows.
 In addition to a stipend, Reading Tutors also earn an education award that can be applied to college tuition or student loans.
 Ginny plans to use hers to further her education.
 As she gains experience and continues to build her skills, Ginny has her next step in mind.

 “I’ll use that education award to continue my training and hopefully position myself to continue doing something in the school after I’m done with my four years of service,” she says.
 “It’s a really wonderful way to allow people like me to do what I want to do, but also a really great way to get to know people in your community and to stay in touch with a whole new generation of people who are growing up.”